February – Permaculture Food Gardening in Subtropical Australia

 Poor Man’s Bean – The Forgotten Bean

-This is the article I wrote for our local magazine The Beacon issue #12 Poor Man’s Bean – The Forgotten Bean by Ewa Bekiesch, Permaculture Consultant, Designer and Educator Poor Man’s Bean – also known as Old man beans, Hyacinth beans, Dolichos, Lablab beans, Rongai bean, Fuji mame I just love easy to grow vegetables and the Poor Man’s Bean is one of them.
+This is the article I wrote for our local magazine The Beacon issue #12 Poor Man’s Bean – The Forgotten Bean by Ewa Bekiesch, Permaculture Consultant, Designer and Educator *Edit* I have the seeds available in my online shop here Poor Man’s Bean – also known as Old man beans, Hyacinth beans, Dolichos, Lablab beans, Rongai bean, Fuji mame I just love easy to grow vegetables and the Poor Man’s Bean is one of them.
 It is a short-lived perennial and according to a lovely lady I got the seeds from, it has been grown in Australia for a very long time.
-It has beautiful dark green leaves, the flowers are deep pink and purple and the young pods are pale… Read More
+It has beautiful dark green leaves, the flowers… Read More

 Continue Reading